igrowbeards/homebrew/RPG.md

 ### Casting Spells

-  Characters can cast spells relevant to their magical talents at will, and without having predefined "spells" To cast a spell tell the GM what you are trying to do (preferably with a flashy name and description) Your GM will then tell you the target difficulty for your spell casting check.
+  Characters who took magical skills at character creation can cast spells relevant to their magical talents at will, and without having predefined "spells" To cast a spell tell the GM what you are trying to do (preferably with a flashy name and description) Your GM will then tell you the target difficulty for your spell casting check.
   When successful the spell works and the GM will describe the effects of your successful casting.

----

-### Character Advancement

-  At the logical end of each adventure each player will gain a new skill or increase an existing skill one level, gain 1 point to apply to their attributes,  as well as gaining their `STR` bonus in hit points.

 ---

 ### Combat